-At the heart of the SuperServer 1028TP-DT(R/TR/FR) lies the X10DRT-(P/PT/PIBF), a dual processor motherboard based on the Intel PCH C612 chipset and designed to provide maximum performance.
-A motherboard is mounted in each of the two computing nodes.
-Below are the main features of the motherboard.
-(See Figure 1-1 for a block diagram of the chipset.)
+At the heart of the SuperServer 6028TP-DNCR/DNCTR/DNCFR lies the X10DRT-P/PT/PIBF, a dual processor serverboard based on the Intel® PCH C612 chipset and designed to provide maximum performance.
+Two of these serverboards can be mounted in the SC827HD+-R1K68B chassis.

+The sections below cover the main features of the X10DRT-P/PT/PIBF serverboard (see Figure 1-1 for a block diagram of the chipset).